-ъ.
-C 1 77 1
+E C1- TT - 1

 Emphasis Greek Hebrew

 Standard 12 hours 12 hours

 Apologetics 6 hours 6 hours

 Emphasis

 Biblical Counseling 6 hours 6 hours

 Emphasis

 Biblical Theology 6 hours 6 hours

 Emphasis

 Ethics Emphasis 6 hours 6 hours

 Historical Theology 6 hours 6 hours

 Emphasis

 Ministry Emphasis 6 hours 6 hours

 Missiology 6 hours 6 hours

 Emphasis

 New Testament 12 hours 6 hours

 Old Testament 6 hours 12 hours

 Preaching Emphasis 6 hours 6 hours

 Systematic 6 hours 6 hours

 Theology Emphasis

 Students are also required to demonstrate a reading knowledge of one modern research language.
 Normally, the modern language would be either German or French.
-However, students may appeal to the Doctoral Studies Committee to substitute another modern language or statistics in lieu of German or French.
+Latin is acceptable for all emphases except New Testament, Old Testament, Biblical Studies and Biblical Theology.
+Students may appeal to the Doctoral Academic Policies Committee to substitute another modern language or statistics in lieu of German, French or Latin.
 The determination of the language to be required will take into consideration the student's area of specialization, particular needs, and future ministry goals.
 For example, students enrolling in the Missiology emphasis may demonstrate proficiency in the language requirement of their chosen area of missional engagement.
-Other than German or French, the Doctoral Studies Committee must approve the language requested by the student.
+Other than German, French or Latin, the Doctoral Academic Policies Committee must approve the language requested by the student.